parigarian/design-pattern-exploration/README.md

 ## Improvement Areas
 1) Using xml for rules configuration and their execution
 2) Developing and using a standard format for rules execution something on the likes of various rules engine
+3) Integration and other test cases for edge scenarios

 ## Sonar Report